Energinet-DataHub/opengeh-edi/.github/PULL_REQUEST_TEMPLATE.md

 ## Description

+*Explain what this PR changes and why these changes are necessary.
+Give enough context for someone unfamiliar with the task to understand the purpose.*

-This pull request is related to the issue:
+This pull request is related to this issue:

 ## Checklist